 I hope my story encourages you to make one swap this week, and continue to make real food swaps each week or every few weeks.
 Plan for this swap and make it happen!
 Small, practical changes are the building blocks to a doable long-term real food lifestyle.
 Let’s take our lesson from the tortoise…slow and steady always wins the race.

-- 2 cups all-purpose einkorn flour I believe white whole wheat flour will also work.
+- 2 cups all-purpose einkorn flour If using whole wheat einkorn flour, decrease by 1/4 cup.

 - 2 tsp baking powder

 - 1 3/4 cups whole milk Almond milk will also work.

 - 4 TB pure maple syrup or honey

 - 4 TB butter melted--Salted or unsalted will work.

 - 1 1/2 tsp pure vanilla extract

 - In a large bowl, whisk the dry ingredients together.
 Then add the wet ingredients directly to the bowl.
 Whisk to combine all the ingredients.
 Let the batter rest for 10 minutes on the counter, as einkorn needs time to slowly absorb liquids.
 Grease a waffle maker, then pour 1/4- 1/2 cup of batter into the waffle maker at a time.
 I use 1/2 cup since my waffle maker is very deep.
 Cook until crispy on the outside.
 I use a .

 - To freeze the waffles, cut the waffles into smaller pieces so they'll fit in your toaster.
 Freeze the waffles in a freezer baggie or container in one single layer.
 I like to line my bag with parchment paper first to give the bag a bit of structure.
 Freeze the waffles for up to 2 months.
 Simply pop the waffles in the toaster, and enjoy!